 HealthDay is a leading producer and syndicator of evidence-based health news for consumers and physicians and is one of the largest health news syndicators to Internet sites.
-Its daily consumer health news service appears on more than 5,000 websites such as Yahoo!, MSN Health, USNews.com, Everyday Health, and government websites like Healthfinder.gov, and MedlinePlus.
-A daily video version of the top health news story of the day is featured on HealthDay TV, a 90-second daily news broadcast appearing on several major media and U.S. government websites.
+Its daily consumer health news service appears on more than 5,000 websites such as MSN Health, USNews.com, Everyday Health, and government websites like Healthfinder.gov, and MedlinePlus.
+A daily video version of the top health news story of the day is featured on HealthDay TV and HealthDay TV en Español a 60-second daily news broadcast appearing on several major media and U.S. government websites.

 HealthDay also produces Physician's Briefing, a daily news service for physicians and other medical professionals.
 This service is licensed to hospitals, managed care organizations, media companies and point of care providers.

 HealthDay's custom content division produces specialized content for a variety of audiences and works with some of the larger health portals in the United States.

 Harris Poll is one of the world's leading custom market research firms, leveraging research, technology, and business acumen to transform relevant insight into actionable foresight.
 Known widely for the Harris Poll and for pioneering innovative research methodologies, Harris offers expertise in a wide range of industries including health care, technology, public affairs, energy, telecommunications, financial services, insurance, media, retail, restaurant, and consumer package goods.
 Serving clients in more than 215 countries and territories through our North American, European, and Asian offices and a network of independent market research firms, Harris specializes in delivering research solutions that help us - and our clients - stay ahead of what's next.
 For more information, please visit www.harrisinteractive.com.